Warning

 Proposed amendments to the agenda may be submitted no later than fifteen (15) days before the meeting is to take place.

-B.3.5.4.
-Attendance
+B.3.4.4 Attendance

-RB meetings may be held and/or attended either in person or virtually.
-If an RB member or observer is unable to attend a meeting either in person or virtually, they may appoint a proxy to represent their organisation.
+If an RB member or observer is unable to attend a meeting either in person or virtually, they may appoint a proxy to represent their organization.
 Proxy members shall not be serving members of the SG.
-Notification should be made in writing to the Chair/Secretary a minimum of three (3) days prior to the meeting in question.
+Notification should be made in writing to the chair/secretary a minimum of three (3) days prior to the meeting in question.
 Attending proxy members shall have the right of a proxy vote on behalf of the named member.

-B.3.5.5.
-Conduct of Business
+B.3.4.5 Conduct of business

 RB meetings are conducted in English.
-The Chair of the RB shall open and close the RB meeting, direct the discussion, ensure observance of the Rules of Procedure, accord the right to speak, put questions and announce decisions.
-He or she shall rule on points of order, subject to the Rules of Procedure, and shall have control of the proceedings and over the maintenance of order at any RB meeting.
+The chair of the RB shall open and close the RB meeting, direct the discussion, ensure observance of the Rules of Procedure, accord the right to speak, put questions and announce decisions.
+He or she shall rule on points of order, subject to the rules of procedure, and shall have control of the proceedings and over the maintenance of order at any RB meeting.

-Any member or the Secretary may at any time raise a Point of Order, which shall be immediately decided by the Chair of the RB.
+Any member or the secretary may at any time raise a point of order, which shall be immediately decided by the chair of the RB.
 Any member may appeal against the ruling and the appeal shall be immediately put to a vote.
-The Chair’s ruling on the Point of Order shall stand unless overruled by a simple majority of votes cast by members present.
+The chair’s ruling on the Point of Order shall stand unless overruled by a simple majority of votes cast by members present.

-B.3.5.6.
-Role of the Chair
+B.3.4.6 Role of the chair

-The Chair of the RB is responsible for conducting RB meetings in accordance with the Rules of Procedure outlined herein.
-Terms of Reference for the Chair of the RB are found in Appendix 2 to this Annex.
+The chair of the RB is responsible for conducting RB meetings in accordance with the rules of procedure outlined herein.
+Terms of Reference for the chair of the RB are found in Appendix 2 to this Annex.

-B.3.5.7.
-Role of the Secretary
+B.3.4.7 Role of the secretary

-B.3.5.8.
-Role of the Members
+B.3.4.8 Role of the members

 It is possible that a representative may be asked by the RB to elicit the opinion of a selection of the functional group to which they belong.
 For instance, a commercial company member may be requested to elicit the views of other commercial companies.